Neoen expands Hornsdale Power Reserve big battery

-The world’s largest battery, Hornsdale Power Reserve, is being expanded by 50 per cent to improve grid security and maximise the benefits of renewable energy.
+The largest battery in the Southern Hemisphere, the Hornsdale Power Reserve (HPR), has been expanded by 50 per cent, enhancing grid security and maximising the benefits of renewable energy.

-International renewable energy developer Neoen, which owns the landmark “big battery” in South Australia, will expand the capacity of the battery to 150MW/181.5 MWh.
+International renewable energy developer Neoen, which owns the landmark “big battery” in South Australia, completed the expansion in August 2020, increasing the capacity of the initial 100MW battery to 150MW.

-The expansion provides an Australian first large-scale demonstration of the potential for battery storage to provide stabilising inertia services that are critical to the future integration of renewable energy.
+The expansion provides an Australian first large-scale demonstration of the potential for battery storage to provide grid stabilising inertia services that are critical to the increasing integration of renewable energy.

-The CEFC, working alongside Neoen, ARENA and the South Australian Government, has committed up to $50 million in project finance for the expansion.
-It’s the first CEFC financing of a stand-alone NEM-connected battery.
+The CEFC, working alongside Neoen, ARENA and the South Australian Government, committed up to $50 million in project finance for the expansion in 2019.
+The investment was the first CEFC commitment to a grid-scale stand-alone battery.